Nuisance bylaw

 9.0 Enforcement

-(a) This bylaw may be enforced by Municipal Law Enforcement Officers and Police Officers.
+(a) This bylaw may be enforced by Municipal Law Enforcement Officers, Police Officers, and/or Special Constables.

-(b) Every person shall, upon request by a Municipal Law Enforcement Officer or a Police Officer, for the purpose of commencing a proceeding pursuant to this by-law, provide identification, including full name and address, to the Officer.
+(b) Every person shall, upon request by a Municipal Law Enforcement Officer, a Police Officer or a Special Constable, for the purpose of commencing a proceeding pursuant to this by-law, provide identification, including full name and address, to the Officer.

-(c) No person shall provide false, misleading, incomplete or inaccurate identification to a Municipal Law Enforcement Officer or Police Officer.
+(c) No person shall provide false, misleading, incomplete or inaccurate identification to a Municipal Law Enforcement Officer, Police Officer or Special Constable.

 10.0 Penalties

-(a) Every person who contravenes any of the provisions of this by0Iaw is ·guilty of an offence and pursuant to section 429 of the Municipal Act, 2001 all contraventions of this bylaw are designated as continu1ng offences.
+(a) Every person who contravenes any of the provisions of this byIaw is guilty of an offence and pursuant to section 429 of the Municipal Act, 2001 all contraventions of this bylaw are designated as continuing offences.

 (b) Every person, excluding a corporation, who is convicted of an offence, is liable to a maximum fine of Twenty-Five Thousand Dollars ($25,000.00) for the first offence and a maximum fine of Fifty Thousand Dollars ($50,000.00) for a subsequent offence.